Pbihao/pbihao.github.io/_pages/about.md

 Before that, I widely participate in various programming contests, such as [ICPC](https://icpc.global/) and [CCPC](https://ccpc.io/), and contributed to supporting these contests as both the technical director and a volunteer.

-My recent research interest is in controllable generation.
-Additionally, I have worked on several projects involving image segmentation.
+My recent research interest is in controllable generation, large language model (LLM) and VLM.
+Additionally, I have worked on several projects involving image perception.

+More information in my [CV](https://pbihao.github.io/files/BohaoPENG_CV.pdf).

 Selected Awards